Megatokio/kilipili/README.md

 ## Audio
-The audio sub system supports no audio and I2S and PWM audio with 1 or 2 channels.
+The audio sub system supports no audio, I2S, PWM and SigmaDelta audio with 1 or 2 channels.
 If your audio source has a fixed sample rate which cannot be matched by the hardware (PWM most notably), then you can wrap it in a SampleRateAdapter.
 Programs can be written indepentent of the actual number of hardware channels by wrapping audio sources in a MakeMonoAdapter or MakeStereoAdapter.
 The latency of the audio system is very low, approx. 5ms with default settings and can be configured down to 1ms.
 Audio adapters add no latency. (the SampleRateAdapter may add up to 2 samples latency.)